A Capital Introduction in the Kingdom of Clouds

 Best Seasons

-March to May (spring blooms) and September to November (clear skies, festivals)
+March to May and September to November for clear skies and mild days in Thimphu

 Ideal For